The Gold Scales Site Portal

 Wonder-Beasts

-This is what the Roman scholar Pliny the Elder (AD 23-79), wrote nearly two thousand years ago.
-The material that follows is from his book, the Natural History, which was an authority on scientific matters through the Middle Ages:
+The Roman scholar Pliny the Elder (23-79 CE) wrote a large work called Natural History nearly two thousand years ago.
+The material that follows is from the book, which was an authority on scientific matters through the Middle Ages:

 Fabulous Birds